adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-deleting-data-en_US.md

 In previous lessons we had already seen how to create streams using `stream/4` to render lists in an efficient way.
 Now we can see the [`stream_delete/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#stream_delete/3) function to delete an item from the stream.

-Remembering that streams do not store any data in memory about its items the `stream_delete/3` function receives the name of the stream which is `:tickets` as we defined in our `mount/3` and the `ticket`.
+Remembering that streams do not store any data in memory about their items the `stream_delete/3` function receives the name of the stream which is `:tickets` as we defined in our `mount/3` and the `ticket`.
 Using these two variables, it infers that the HTML ID of the element will be `#tickets-123` and sends a simple payload to the client indicating that LiveView should delete this element from the HTML.

 ### LiveView Code